ImperialCollegeLondon/virtual_ecosystem/docs/source/development/defining_new_models.md

 return an initialised instance of the model using the settings.
 The `from_config` method should raise an `InitialisationError` if the configuration fails.

-The `from_config` method should also check if any constants have been provided as part of the configuration.
-If they haven't a default set of constants is generated.
-If they have been supplied they are used to generate a custom set of constants.
-The {func}`~virtual_rainforest.core.utils.check_valid_constant_names` utility function is used to check that no constant has been supplied with an incorrect name.
+The `from_config` method should also generate the required constants classes from the config.
 At least one constants class should be created, but it's fine to split constants across more classes if that makes for clearer code.
+For each constants class the {func}`~virtual_rainforest.core.constants.load_constants` utility function can be used to construct the class with the default values replaced if they are overwritten in the config.

 As an example: